 One of the charms of rural areas is the complete darkness of nightfall away from the 24 hour light of the city.
 However, proper lighting fixtures can increase the safety of Powell, and may become more necessary as development continues.
-Exterior Historic lighting District in should the be incandescent, and low in wattage.
+Exterior lighting in the Historic District should be incandescent, and low in wattage.
 Entrance lights and individual free standing path lights are acceptable.
-Lighting fixtures should be simple Victorian or turn of the century in design, with round or the commercial buildings along Liberty Street, near the intersection with Olentangy Street (see map next page for location) egg-shaped globes on metal posts with minimal detailing.
-Colonial style "coach lights" are not appropriate in the historic district.
+Lighting fixtures should be simple Victorian or turn of the century in design, with round or egg-shaped globes on metal posts with minimal detailing.
+Colonial style "coach lights" are not appropriate in the Historic District.
 These types belong to an earlier historical period, and generally belong on coaches.
 Free standing, pole mounted lamps may be used to light paths or drives.
 These lights should not be taller than the height of the first story of adjacent buildings.
 Metal posts should be painted in dark, muted colors such as black, brown, or dark green.
 The more elaborate the shape of the globe, the simpler the detailing of the post should be.
 Simple globes can be mounted on more detailed posts.
 All pole mounted lights should be individual.
-Clusters of lights are not acceptable in the historic district.
+Clusters of lights are not acceptable in the Historic District.